pborenstein/pborenstein.com.2019/src/articles/renaming.md

 ## What we learned

 There is no implicit / magic link between directory names and collection names.
-That happens explicitly in the .eleventy.js configuration file through an addCollection() invokation.
+That happens explicitly in the .eleventy.js configuration file through an addCollection() invocation.

 ``` js
 // only content in the `articles/` directory